Who here has some bad habits worth breaking?

-1. Stop using electronics and working in bed
+1. Stop using electronics to work in bed

 It’s the end of a long day and you’re exhausted in bed, but your mind won’t stop running a mile a minute thinking about your to-do list.
 So what do you do?
 Grab your device of choice and start working.